Which Celebrities Live In The Cotswolds? (& Where?)

 Hugh Grant

 It seems that no one can make up their minds as to whether Hugh Grant does or does not actually live in the Cotswolds.
 While many claims circulate that the Notting Hill star has owned a home in the area since 2003, locals tell a different story.
-Though he has been spotted around the area multiple times, no one is quite sure whether the mysterious man is a Cotswolds local.
+Though he has been spotted around the area multiple times, no one is quite sure whether the mysterious man is a Cotswolds local or not.

 Ellen DeGeneres